wamp-proto/wamp-proto/spec/basic.md

 </a>
 </center>

 A *Transport* connects two WAMP *Peers* and provides a channel over which WAMP messages for a WAMP *Session* can flow in both directions.

-A *Transport*  must have the following characteristics:
+WAMP can run over different *transports*.
+A *Transport* suitable for WAMP must have the following characteristics:

  * message based
  * bidirectional
  * reliable
  * ordered

-WAMP can run over different *transports*.
-For [WebSocket](http://tools.ietf.org/html/rfc6455), its default transport, WAMP is defined as a proper, officially [registered WebSocket subprotocol](http://www.iana.org/assignments/websocket/websocket.xml).
-WAMP also supports different *serializations*, including JSON and MsgPack.
+The default transport for WAMP is [WebSocket](http://tools.ietf.org/html/rfc6455), where WAMP is an [officially registered](http://www.iana.org/assignments/websocket/websocket.xml) subprotocol.

+For other transports, please see the [Advanced Profile](advanced.md).

+WAMP is currently defined for the following *serializations*:

+ * JSON
+ * MsgPack

+When the transport allows for - as is the case with WebSocket - WAMP lets you combine the transport with any serialization.

+> Support for efficient serialization formats, both text and binary, together with advanced transport level features like WebSocket compression, message batching, ...
+>

 ### Peers and Roles